ChattMenard/ProofStack/TASKS.md

 Purpose
 -------

-Single source of tr- - - - [ Milestone: Month2-3 — Premium features & employer flows: Month2-3 — Premium features & employer flowsic monitoring (Sentry) and analytics (Vercel/PostHog/Plausible) — @matt - 0.5d

-Milestone: Month2-3 — Premium features & employer flowsic monitoring (Sentry) and analytics (Vercel/PostHog/Plausible) — @matt - 0.5d

-Milestone: Month2-3 — Premium features & employer flowsic monitoring (Sentry) and analytics (Vercel/PostHog/Plausible) — @matt - 0.5d

-Milestone: Month2-3 — Premium features & employer flowsic monitoring (Sentry) and analytics (Vercel/PostHog/Plausible) — @matt - 0.5d

-Milestone: Month2-3 — Premium features & employer flows- - - [ ] (Optional) Add IPFS anchoring script for high-trust proofs — @matt - 2d (later)

-Milestone: Month2-3 — Premium features & employer flowsal) Add IPFS anchoring script for high-trust proofs — @matt - 2d (later)

-Milestone: Month2-3 — Premium features & employer flowsal) Add IPFS anchoring script for high-trust proofs — @matt - 2d (later)

-Milestone: Month2-3 — Premium features & employer flowsal) Add IPFS anchoring script for high-trust proofs — @matt - 2d (later)

-Milestone: Month2-3 — Premium features & employer flowsal) Add IPFS anchoring script for high-trust proofs — @matt - 2d (later)

-Milestone: Month2-3 — Premium features & employer flowsal) Add IPFS anchoring script for high-trust proofs — @matt - 2d (later)

-Milestone: Month2-3 — Premium features & employer flowsr the ProofStack MVP and next milestones.
+Single source of truth for the ProofStack MVP and next milestones.
 Use this file to track work, run weekly check-ins, and manage priorities.
 Update it as tasks complete.

 How to use
 ---------